ibm-cloud-docs/hpc-spectrum-symphony/generating-plan.md

 {: #next-steps-generate-plan-api}
 {: api}

-After you've successfully generated a plan, you can begin [Applying a plan](/docs/ibm-spectrum-symphony?topic=ibm-spectrum-symphony-applying-plan#apply-plan-api) to deploy your {{site.data.keyword.cloud_notm}} resources to build a IBM Spectrum Symphony cluster instance.
+After you've successfully generated a plan, you can begin [Applying a plan](/docs/ibm-spectrum-symphony?topic=ibm-spectrum-symphony-applying-plan#apply-plan-api) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.symphony_full_notm}} cluster instance.